What’s next for Florida’s high school activists after bill restricting LGBTQ topics in elementary schools

 While getting off the elevator, a man walked behind her group and said, “Oh, I forgot that we were doing this crap today,” Vidal said.

-“I was just like, okay, someone actually has the audacity to say that around a bunch of children,” she added.
+“I was just like, ‘Okay, someone actually has the audacity to say that around a bunch of children,' ” she added.

 But Vidal was also inspired to see so many young people come together.
 Vidal’s group was just one of several Gen Z-led protests against the measure, including several walkouts at schools throughout the state.